Get Help Quick With 1-800-BETS OFF

 National Center For Responsible Gaming

 The National Center for Responsible Gaming (NCRG) was the first national organization exclusively devoted to funding independent, peer-reviewed scientific research on pathological and youth gambling.
-The NCRG was founded in 1996 to improve prevention and treatment of gambling disorders through research and public education.
-With its grant-making functions conducted by Harvard's Institute for Research on Pathological Gambling and Related Disorders, the NCRG now focuses on its public education mission with an annual conference that brings together the leading research scientists at top universities to report their findings.
+The NCRG focuses on its public education mission with an annual conference that brings together the leading research scientists at top universities to report their findings.
+The NCRG's YouTube channel has excellent information such as the video, "What is a Gambling Disorder?"

 National Council on Problem Gambling